zenomt/rtmfp-cpp/README.md

-The *Platform Adapter* will be a concrete implementation of [`com::zenomt::rtmfp::IPlatformAdapter`](include/rtmfp/rtmfp.hpp), that calls the `RTMFP` public instance methods in its "Used by the Platform Adapter" section.
+The *Platform Adapter* will be a concrete implementation of [`com::zenomt::rtmfp::IPlatformAdapter`](include/rtmfp/rtmfp.hpp), that calls the `RTMFP` public instance methods in its “Used by the Platform Adapter” section.
 The adapter provides the current time, reading and writing to sockets, timing, and synchronization.